mediroozmeh/FPGA_BitonicSorting/README.md

-### Performance and Power Analysis for GPU and FPGA devices:
+### Performance and Power Analysis for GPU and FPGA devices
-*** <<  Draw a table and report GPU performance(only unique version) and FPGA performance for three different implementation, UNoptimizaed, partially optimized, fully optimized which also use multiple compute units >>****

-***   Draw a Table and Compare the Power Usage of FPGA for GPU and best FPGA design*****

-#Refrences
-[1] Vukasin Rankovic, Anton Kos,"Performacne of the Bitonic MergeSort Network on Dataflow Computer", Serbia, Belgrade, 2013

 | Parametersd/Devices|FPGA               |GTX960|K4200|